 All persons processing personal data have a confidentiality obligation, based on the Privacy Act and contractual confidentiality terms, on matters pertaining to the personal data processing of data subjects.

 In accordance with this privacy statement, Ropo may outsource processing of personal data to service providers or subcontractors, but Ropo, through adequate contractual obligations, shall ensure that personal data is processed properly and lawfully.

 9 Rights of data subjects and realisation of rights

 The data subjects have the rights guaranteed by current data protection legislation.

-The data subject has right of access to the data on him/herself and, at his/her request, the right to receive a copy of the data.
+The data subject has the right to check the information about themselves and to receive a copy of the data upon request.

 Right to data rectification and erasure

 The data subject may notify the controller’s contact person mentioned in section 12 of this privacy statement of any error he/she has detected in his/her data.
 After verification of the data subject’s identity, the inaccurate data will be rectified.
 If the data rectification is denied, the data subject will be notified in writing.